phelps-sg/llm-cooperation/README.md

 This repo contains code, explanations and results of experiments to ascertain the propensity of large-language models to cooperate in social dilemmas.
 The experiments are described in:

-S. Phelps and Y. I. Russell, *Investingating Emergent Goal-Like Behaviour in Large Language Models Using Experimental Economics*, working paper, May 2023, [arXiv:2305.07970](https://arxiv.org/abs/2305.07970).
+S. Phelps and Y. I. Russell, *Investigating Emergent Goal-Like Behaviour in Large Language Models Using Experimental Economics*, working paper, May 2023, [arXiv:2305.07970](https://arxiv.org/abs/2305.07970).

 ## Getting started